vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </GoogleMapLoader>
 ```

-To add elements to our map we render the factory component and pass the `google` and `map` objects.
+In our script we need to import the required factory components and set data that will be passed to the markers and lines.

-We also need to provide data required by the element itself (in our case `marker` object with position of the marker, `path` object with polyline coordinates.

 ```js
 import {